 In many ways, IBM’s broad relationship with the annual Masters Tournament at Augusta National showcases the full breadth of innovation in sports sponsorship.
 The company has been a partner with the Masters since 1996, capitalizing on golf’s popularity among upper-income business owners.

-IBM’s sports sponsorships are limited to the Masters, the U.S. Open golf tournament and the four tennis Grand Slam events.
 Because the company’s partnership with the Masters works on several levels, IBM is not the average brand seeking out massive sports sponsorship opportunities.
 It showcases the power and variety of services that IBM offers, while still capitalizing on the company’s key audience.